ke-martins/bispectral-analysis/README.md

-# bispectral-analysis
+# Bispectral-Analysis
-A MATLAB library designed for spectral and bispectral analyses of timeseries
+A MATLAB library designed for spectral and bispectral analyses of surface elevation timeseries